 That's a very good question.
 How useful the metrics are if you don't know what numbers are good or bad?
 So I decided to launch Excel and crunch some numbers.

-Currently, we have around a thousand active customers - from single freelancers to huge enterprises across all industries.
+Our ticketing system is used by roughly a thousand businesses via SaaS (with another 2k using the on-premise version) - from single freelancers to huge enterprises across all industries.
 We used this data once before - "Lessons learned from analyzing 7 million customer support tickets".

 All the numbers in this article are median, not average, for better results.